dojo/docs/dojox/form/Uploader.rst

  echo($data);
  exit;

-For non-PHP devs this translates to:
+For non-PHP developers this translates to:

 .. code-block :: text